StorjOld/dataserv-client/README.rst

 ============
 -----------

 We welcome contributions if you have a little extra time and Python experience.
 We ask that you make your pull requests on the `develop <https://github.com/Storj/dataserv-client/tree/develop>`_ branch, as we only use `master <https://github.com/Storj/dataserv-client/tree/master>`_ for releases.
 Please follow `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_, and make sure you document anything new.
 If you have any questions, you can find the entire team on `Slack <http://slack.storj.io/>`_.
+Note: If you plan on running the unit tests for the repo, you will also need to have `dataserv <https://github.com/Storj/dataserv>`_ running locally.

 Setup